ChemParse/ChemParse/docs/installation.rst

 Installation
 ============

-To install OrcaParse, clone the repository and use pip to install the package:
+To install ChemParse, clone the repository and use pip to install the package:

 .. code-block:: bash